tc39/ecmarkdown/README.md

 ## Interaction with Ecmarkup

 Ecmarkdown is meant to be used together with [Ecmarkup](https://github.com/bterlson/ecmarkup/).
-Ecmarkup has an `<emu-alg>` element within which Ecmarkdown can be used; additionally, several Ecmarkdown productions produce Ecmarkup elements, as noted above.
+Ecmarkup has an `<emu-alg>` element within which Ecmarkdown numeric lists can be used, and in other contexts it treats the content of text nodes as Ecmarkdown fragments.
+In the other direction, several Ecmarkdown productions produce Ecmarkup elements (as noted above).

-In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps and paragraphs in a concise format.
+In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps and other text in a concise format.